openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 # Watchfaces

 AndroidAPS is designed to be _controlled_ by Android Wear watches.
+If you want to bolus etc from the watch then within Wear setting you need to enable "Controls from Watch".

 The following functions can be triggered from the watch:
 * set a temporary target
 * administer a bolus
 * use the bolus calculator (calculation variables can be defined in [settings](../Configuration/Config-Builder.md?highlight=tdd#wear) on the phone)